-5. Is MSM derived from cattle, sheep or goat a risk to public health?
+Is MSM derived from cattle, sheep or goat a risk to public health?

-The use of bovine, ovine and caprine (cattle, sheep and goat) bones, or bone-in cuts, as raw material for MSM is prohibited and has been since 2001 due to public health concerns.
-Specifically, the potential risk of Transmissible Spongiform Encephalopathies (TSE) including Bovine Spongiform Encephalopathy (BSE) (footnote 2).
+The use of bovine, ovine and caprine (cattle, sheep and goat) bones, or bone-in cuts, as raw material for MSM is prohibited and has been since 2001 due to public health concerns, specifically, the potential risk of Transmissible Spongiform Encephalopathies (TSE) including Bovine Spongiform Encephalopathy (BSE).

-6. Does the withdrawal of the previous guidance documents relating to MSM and the publication of new guidance mean changes to the law on MSM?
+Does the withdrawal of the previous guidance documents\ relating to MSM and the publication of new guidance mean changes to the law on MSM?